mstefarov/fCraft/branch-0.60x/README.txt

 copies of fCraft, please follow the MIT License terms.

-Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is affiliated with fCraft in any way.
+Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way.